codefaults/codefaults.github.io/README.md

 Okay, Your this question is very good, but I want tell you **nothing at here**.

-## What purpose for you created this blog?
+## What is your purpose for create the blog?

 I think just record something about such as life, coding and what my interested in...